-This roof system is designed to be installed in a left-to-right direction, there may be roof conditions which require a different sheeting direction.
-Check the erection drawings to determine if a different sheeting direction is required.
+Although the roof system is designed so it can be installed in either direction (left to right or right to left), there may be roof conditions which require a specific sheeting direction.
+Check the erection drawings to determine if a specific sheeting direction is required.
 Throughout these instructions the roof sheeting installation will be shown with a (left to right) sheeting direction.